Grace Blood: Characterisation

 In an interview with E4 dated March, 2011, Sula describes her character thus:".....She is quite unique.
 She is very elegant.
 She likes her 1960s, Audrey Hepburn / Grace Kelly style.
 She's a romantic.
 At the same time she can be quite naive as to what's going on around her, or she likes to think she's not aware of issues going on around her.
 She likes to block them out and believe that everything is a fairytale fantasy world....She's quite sensible in her own strange way.
 I think she is there to remind the group sometimes, "Are you sure you want to do this?
 Think about it."
 But she also brings a lightheartedness and she is kind to everyone, so I think she is a bridge builder.
 She will try and fix things."In contrast to the hedonistic, promiscuous and wild nature of typical Skins characters, Grace is portrayed as responsible, sweet-tempered, and goal-oriented.
 Being brought up by her strict father, David Blood, she is far more conservative and practical than the more rebellious Mini and Liv.
-Noteworthy, she is one of the few Skins characters who are never seen smoking in any scene, and the only romantic relationship she has in the entire show is with her boyfriend, Rich Hardbeck.
+Noteworthy, she is one of the few Skins characters who are rarely seen smoking in any scene (although she is shown to have a cigarette in Morocco), and the only romantic relationship she has in the entire show is with her boyfriend, Rich Hardbeck.
 She is also often cited to be very beautiful, not just by Rich but by other members of the gang, including Alo, who calls her one of the most attractive people in their college.